CathalD/BlueCarbon_Eelgrass_Workshop/03_Field_Methods/README.md

 ## Overview

-Once the sampling design is set ([Section 2](../02_Project_Planning/)), the field team collects **sediment cores** at the planned locations.
-Good field practice is what makes the lab and analysis stages meaningful — consistent coring, careful compaction measurement, and complete data sheets prevent problems that can't be fixed later.
+Once the sampling design is set ([Section 2](../02_Project_Planning/)), its time for the field team collect **sediment cores** at the planned locations.
+Here we will cover the neccessary equipement, tips for consistent coring, careful compaction measurement, and complete data sheets to prevent problems that can't be fixed later.

 This section follows WWF-Canada's field guide (*Part 2: Obtaining Sediment Cores*, pp. 8–14 of the [Coastal Blue Carbon Field Guide](../Coastal-Blue-Carbon-Field-Guide-FINAL.pdf)) and its companion videos.
 The method shown is push (percussion) coring with a PVC tube:

+**Important Note** Seagrass/Eelgrass ecosystems tend to be fully covered by the tides, and it is therefore typical for coring to take place underwater. there are methods for handlign this, and importantly, some equipment that is specialized to collect underwater cores.
+The methods are the same, just with 1 additional piece of equipment to take those underwater samples

 > "Here, and in the accompanying videos, we will be presenting a push coring method
 > using a PVC pipe — a method that is commonly used in coastal ecosystems."